 We take a register every session and all non-attendance is followed up.
 This is in the format of first day absence calling by Jackie our Pastoral and Safeguarding Lead.

-Attendance is monitored on a half termly basis by Alison and Jackie and for any child where absence or punctuality is a concerns we will follow this up both verbally and in writing.
+Attendance is monitored on a half termly basis by Alison and Jackie and for any child where absence or punctuality is a concern we will follow this up both verbally and in writing.
+Our expectations for attendance are 95% or above.

-Any request for leave during the term time for holidays must be made in writing to the Headteacher.
-Please request a holiday request form from your child's Key Worker.
+Any request for leave during the term time for holidays or exctended leave MUST be made in writing to the Headteacher.
+Please request a holiday request form from your child's Key Worker before you go on holiday.

 We are currently in the process of updating our Attendance Policy ready for September 2021.